 - Mid-Range Fish Finders: For the Intermediate Angler and the Weekend Warrior With Money to Spend – For the folks who like to hit the water a few times per month and enjoy having reputable, quality products, there are some excellent fish finders that won’t break the bank.
-Also, if you feel like your older or lower-end model is not providing enough features, it might be time for an upgrade.
+Likewise, if you feel like your older or lower-end model is not providing enough features, it might be time for an upgrade.

-- High-End: Fish Finders For The Serious Angler – There are plenty of folks out there who are not “elite-level” tournament anglers who have more than one of these top-flight models on their boats.
+- High-End: Fish Finders For the Serious Angler – There are plenty of folks out there who are not “elite-level” tournament anglers who have more than one of these top-flight models on their boats.
 These will cost you a pretty penny, but they really are the best of the best fish finders on the market today.

 For fun, we also added a bonus category that looks at the most expensive fish finders on the market.
 While there is definitely a place for these models, there isn’t really a “need” if you aren’t a high-level tournament angler or guide captain.